mjoslin-ai/magnimind_llm_job_displacement_analysis/README.md

 An interactive assessment tool that evaluates how likely different occupations and their component tasks are to be replaced or augmented by AI.
 The tool combines structured occupational data from O*NET with a custom multi-dimensional framework and LLM-based scoring to produce transparent, task-level automation risk estimates.

-This project was developed as the final deliverable for the Magnimind Academy Mentorship Program.

 ---

 ## Overview

 Rapid advances in large language models and related AI systems have intensified debate about which jobs will be automated and which will be augmented.
 Rather than treating entire occupations as monolithic, this tool decomposes jobs into their foundational tasks and scores each task across a set of carefully defined dimensions that capture automatability.

-The resulting scores roll up into an overall **displacement likelihood (0–100%)** and a clear risk category, giving workers, educators, employers, and policymakers a data-driven starting point for discussion—not a definitive prediction.
+The resulting scores roll up into an overall **displacement likelihood (0–100%)** and a clear risk category, giving workers, educators, employers, and policymakers a data-driven starting point for discussion, not a definitive prediction.

 ---